mskilab-org/gTrack/rtdocs/vignetteCNV/vignetteCNV.rst

 ::

-    ## Error in as(seqnames, class): no method or default for coercing "function" to "GRanges"
+    ## Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'Rle' for signature '"data.table", "missing"'

 .. sourcecode:: r